- Vouliagmeni Overview

 Have you ever heard about a place called Vouliagmeni in Greece?
 A lot of people have no idea about this small town located just 40 minutes away from the center of Athens.
-Most of the travellers are more familiar with the Greek islands like Crete or Mykonos.
+Most of the travelers are more familiar with the Greek islands like Crete or Mykonos.
 That’s quite understandable because these areas have a large number of major hotel chains built along the coastline and capable to accumulate heavy flows of seasonal tourist traffic.

 There is no way Vouliagmeni can be considered a popular tourist destination.
 You won’t find any major hotel chains offering all inclusive packages at discount rates here.

 You won’t see numerous buses rushing to deliver large groups of tourists to their hotels before check in time.

 Instead I would describe it as a small upscale coastal town with just several boutique hotels and the most expensive private beach in the area charging 40 Euros as an entrance fee during high season.